mcvm-launcher/mcvm/docs/Configuring.md

 - `launch.use_log4j_config`: Whether to use Mojang's config for Log4J on the client.
 Defaults to false.

 - `datapack_folder`: Make MCVM install datapack type addons to this folder instead of every existing world.
 This provides better behavior than the default one, but requires a modification of some sort that enables global datapacks.
 This path is relative to the game directory of the instance (`.minecraft` or the folder where the server.properties is).
-- `snapshots`: Options for snapshots, which allow you to create backups of the files in an instance.
-- `snapshots.paths`: The relative paths from the instance directory to store when making snapshots.
-By default, no files will be backed up.
-- `snapshots.max_count`: The maximum number of snapshots to keep before automatically deleting the oldest ones.
-By default, there is no limit.
-- `snapshots.storage_type`: What format snapshots should be stored in.
-Defaults to `"archive"`.
 - `packages`: Packages to install on this instance specifically.
 Overrides packages installed globally and on the profile.
 - `preset`: A preset from the `instance_presets` field to base this instance on.